-The Fast Lane1 of 12It’s long been a part of the Flash mythos that Barry Allen isn’t the only one to tap into the mysterious Speed Force.
+The Fast Lane1 of 12It’s long been a part of the Flash mythos that Barry Allen isn’t the only one that can tap into the mysterious Speed Force.
 From his sidekick Wally West to his predecessor Jay Garrick and many more, Barry’s rarely been running alone.

 Here’s our list of the greatest DC Comics speedsters of all time.